realamoghm/FTCRoverRuckusScouting/README.md

 Changes Include:

-* Bug has been fixed where on smaller mobile devices, the Live Score wouldn't show on the top bar due to overcrowding (Version 3.1, Built on 1/7/2019)
+* Bug has been fixed where on smaller mobile devices, the Live Score wouldn't show on the top bar due to overcrowding
+* App has not been resubmitted to the Google Play Store

+(Version 3.1, Built on 1/7/2019)

 Changes Include:

 * Bug has been fixed where on newer phones above API 22, the storage prompt for external directory storage wouldn't show up, this led to the CSV file not being stored